-TIP 1: Use Adjustment Layer’s for Blending Modes
+1. Use Adjustment Layer’s for Blending Modes

-As my image is too much underexposed so if I try to duplicate my “background” layer and then if I change the Blend Mode to Screen, my file size will become twice the initial size.
+My image is too much underexposed so if I try to duplicate my “background” layer and then if I change the Blend Mode to Screen, my file size will become twice the initial size.

 Instead of that if I create a new adjustment layer and then change the blend mode to Screen, my PSD size will not exceed.
-In the below screenshot you can see that instead of duplicating a “background” layer I have created a new adjustment layer and then I changed the Blend Mode to Screen.
+You can see that instead of duplicating a “background” layer I have created a new adjustment layer and then I changed the Blend Mode to Screen.
 By doing this my PSD size is still 46M.

-TIP 2: Hide All The Layers Before Saving
+2. Hide All The Layers Before Saving

 This tip might not be suited for everyone but this tip also decreases the PSD size by 10-20%.
-In the below screenshot you can see that I have duplicated my layers couple of times to increase my PSD size.
+See that I have duplicated my layers a couple of times to increase my PSD size.